nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 #### Delete a student

-**System:** StudentBook
+**System:** TeachWhat!
 **Use case:** UC5 - Delete a student
 **Actor:** User

 **MSS**
 1. User requests to list students
-2. StudentBook shows a list of students
+2. TeachWhat! shows a list of students
 3. User requests to delete a specific student in the list
-4. StudentBook deletes the student
+4. TeachWhat! deletes the student
    Use case ends.

 **Extensions**
 * 2a.
 The list is empty.
   Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
-StudentBook shows an error message.
+TeachWhat! shows an error message.
       Use case resumes at step 2.

 ### Non-Functional Requirements

 1. TeachWhat! able to run on all mainstream OS that has Java 11 or above installed
 2. Should be able to hold up to 1000 students and classes without a noticeable sluggishness in performance for typical usage
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse
 4. A new user should be able to pick up on how to use TeachWhat! within 10 minutes
 5. TeachWhat! must boot up within 5 seconds on a device that is under normal load (i.e. not running cpu intensive applications in the background).